Post

 ARG USER_PASSWORD="000000"

-When building a Docker image using this Dockerfile, if no separate option is specified, the initial password for the ‘remote’ user account is 000000.
+When building a Docker image using this Dockerfile, if no separate options are specified, the initial value of the ‘remote’ user’s account password is 000000.
 This is very vulnerable in terms of security, so when building the Docker image, use the --build-arg option to specify a separate account login password, or change the settings immediately after running the container for the first time.
-For security, it’s desirable to disable password login when connecting via SSH and configure it to allow login only through a separate key file, and it would be ideal to utilize hardware keys like Yubikey.
-SSH server configuration will be covered to some extent in the next part of this series, and if you want to know more details, you can refer to the documents in the following list.
+For security, it’s desirable to disable password login when connecting via SSH and configure it to allow login only through a separate key file later, and it would be ideal to utilize hardware keys like Yubikey.
+SSH server configuration will be covered to some extent in the next part of this series, and if you want to know more details, you can refer to the documents in the following list:

 1